mackenziekbrooks/humanities-data/docs/how-the-web-works.md

-In this module, we'll explore how Internet works, learn the basics of HTML and CSS, and setup your own website on WordPress.
+In this section, we'll explore how Internet works, learn the basics of HTML and CSS, and setup your own website on WordPress.
 Before we can start doing research with humanities data, we need to understand a little bit about the context of our digital world.

 **Table of Contents:**